fabiocaccamo/python-benedict/README.md

 # or cast an existing dict
 d = benedict(existing_dict)

-# or create from data source (filepath, url or data-string) in a supported format (base64, json, toml, xml, yaml)
+# or create from data source (filepath, url or data-string) in a supported format (base64, json, toml, xml, yaml, query-string)
 d = benedict('https://localhost:8000/data.json')

 # or in a Django view